froggestspirit/CrystalComplete/README.md

-# Pokémon Crystal Complete
+# Pokémon Crystal

-This is a disassembly of Pokémon Crystal Complete.
+This is a disassembly of Pokémon Crystal.

 The source code in this project successfully converts back into a ROM image.